 African-American

-Tay Zonday skyrocketed to fame in 2007 with the release of his viral hit "Chocolate Rain" on YouTube.
-The iconic music video quickly evolved into a popular internet meme and has accumulated over 100 million views, solidifying its place in internet history.
+Tay Zonday catapulted to international fame in 2007 with the viral sensation "Chocolate Rain" on YouTube.
+The distinctive music video quickly became an enduring internet meme and has since surpassed 100 million views, securing its status as a milestone in digital culture.

-Beyond his musical talents, Zonday studied theatre and social change.
-He crafted the lyrics of "Chocolate Rain" as a powerful metaphor for institutionalized racism in the United States, demonstrating both creativity and depth in his artistry.
+In addition to his unique vocal abilities, Zonday has a background in theatre and social change.
+He wrote the lyrics to "Chocolate Rain" as a poignant metaphor for institutionalized racism in the United States, showcasing both his artistic creativity and intellectual depth.

 Classical